 You’ve probably seen the “singkil” that most people call as “Muslim dance”.
 In fact, it is a Maranao dance & secular in nature.

 Another classic symbol of the Maranaos is the Sarimanok.
 It is a colorful mythical bird believed to be the medium to the spirit world.

 The Bangsa Moro is a very touchy matter, let alone the term “moro” that has taken on a different meaning in various social contexts.
 But it is good to know that the Muslims were way ahead of their times in terms of political history.

-The Maranaos were among the indigenous groups that resisted the Christian movement & other colonial ambitions.
+The Maranaos were among that resisted the Christian movement & other colonial ambitions.
 Many came—the Spanish conquistadores, the American “liberators” & the Japanese fighters but none stayed long.